isi-nlp/Carmel-Repository/README.md

-wfsa003 | Letter 3-gram models for dozens of languages, built from UNDHR data wfsa004 | Letter 3-gram model for English, built from Penn Treebank plaintext wfsa005 | Pronounceable grapheme segment 3-gram model for English, built from the aligned CMU Pronunciation Dictionary
+wfsa003 | Letter 3-gram models for dozens of languages, built from UNDHR data wfsa004 | Letter 3-gram model for English, built from Penn Treebank plaintext wfsa005 | Pronounceable grapheme segment 3-gram model for English, built from the aligned CMU Pronunciation Dictionary wfsa006 | Accepts any word of alphabet [A-Z] except for the word "FILTER."
+Includes code for building any such filter.

 FST | Description
 ------------- | -------------